thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

   and you need to give a p/r/g.e. of `⊤`
   - you can give it a p/r/g.e. of `⊤` and press `C-c C-SPC` to fill the hole

-There is more than one proof (see solutions) - are they the same?
+There is more than one proof (see solutions) - are they 'the same'?
+What is 'the same'?

-Here is an important one:
+Here is an important solution:

 ```agda
 TrueToTrue' : ⊤ → ⊤